Routing expertise and specialist equipment overcomes challenging 1,000km delivery of wind components in Thailand

 Demonstrating their expertise in logistics, civils works and the complete turnkey solution, ALE has completed the transportation of heavy wind components through a challenging 1,000km route to the Rom Klao wind farm in Mukdahan, eastern Thailand.

-ALE was contracted for the full-service package: the transportation, craneage and installation (TCI) scope of 13 wind turbines components, measuring up to 5.4m in diameter and weighing up to 125t.
+Starting in April 2018, ALE was contracted for the full-service package: the transportation, craneage and installation (TCI) scope of 13 wind turbines, measuring up to 5.4m in diameter and weighing up to 125t.
 With a hub height of 162m, these will be the tallest wind turbine generators (WTGs) in South East Asia.

 This project faces numerous challenges, including the sheer size and scale of the WTG components as well as the logistics and routing of components over such a vast distance, with varying obstacles and levels of infrastructure across the country that requires additional civils work.